jofultz/AdobeClickStreamIngestion/README.md

 1. more than 8 readers to run concurrently as Adobe's max is 8
 2. spawn readers infinitely as the duration and gap interval does not allow for completion of the readers prior completing half of the next batch of readers.

+The intent of this implementation is to target a Consumption Plan.
+Which means that the amount of RAM (1.5GB) is fairly low.
+Each reader collects records in an ICollector<EventHub> during execution and it is persisted at the end of the excution duration by the Binder framework.
+To that end, the goal for execution is to keep acquisition readers fairly short (1 - 5 minutes) as to not overrun the available RAM and to spawn them frequently enough as to keep the throughput high.

 ### Security Considerations
 The preference should be to use KeyVault instead of direct App Settings for all of the sensitve items.
 In this implementation KeyVault was used.
 Additionally, **SecureString** was used for all things kept in RAM.
 For example, the auth token is retrieved and placed in a static variable.
 This provides a level of caching for any instance running on the same host as that static variable will have the value.
 However, a **SecureString** was used to ensure that memory could not be dumped and the string retrieved.  **NOTE** that there are some gaps in that the token is retrieved over HTTPS and must be parsed from the response.
 Until the it is parsed, assigned to a **SecureString**, and the response object collected by GC it could be dumped from RAM.